bhaecker/feasibility-study-ML-on-ECC/README.md

 | 2   | 23  | 222 | 100 | 2  |
 | ... | ... | ... | ... | .. |

-Note that the tables are identical up to the order of their columns.
+Note, that the tables are identical up to the order of their columns.

 ### Supervised Learning
 Supervised learning uses labeled instances.
 In order to classify an unseen instance, a supervised algorithm should have seen samples of the class it belongs to, during the training process.
 For a curve with ``p = 2^256 - 2^32 - 977`` this is not possible, since there are just too many possible ``k``'s, respectively classes.